Cheap Flights, Expensive Destinations: How to Cut Costs on Future Trips

 Save on dining

 These tips can help you save on dining whether your destination is cheap or expensive.

 Free breakfast: If the price of your room includes a morning buffet, take advantage of it.
-Have a big breakfast, and see if you’re allowed to walk out with a piece of fruit or two (many are fine with this); that’ll be your light lunch and all you’ll pay for is dinner.
+Have a big breakfast, and see if you’re allowed to walk out with a piece of fruit or two (many dining places are fine with this).
+That might be all you’ll need for lunch, so all you’ll pay for is dinner.

-Other ways to save: Put together your own meals; stop at a store for cheese, crackers, deli meat to eat in a pretty park or at the beach.
-If your hotel or B&B has a small refrigerator and/or kitchenette, stock up on breakfast, lunch and dinner items.
+Other ways to save: Put together your own meals; stop at a store for cheese, crackers and deli meat to eat in a pretty park or at the beach.
+If your hotel or B&B has a small refrigerator and/or kitchenette, make a quick grocery run for simple breakfast, lunch and dinner items when you arrive.

 Save on attractions

-Don’t pay full price for attractions without looking here first:
+Don’t pay full price for attractions without checking for savings, first.